 - A. Authority.
 The Constitution of the Little River Band of Ottawa Indians, Article IX Elections, Section I(d) and Section 4(e) authorizes the Election Board to issue such rules, regulations, and procedures as may be necessary to administer and implement Tribal Elections and to provide for voter registration.
 Accordingly, the Election Board adopts and issues these Regulations under the authority of the Tribal Constitution. - B. Purpose.
 The Election Board adopts and issues these Regulations in order to administer and implement its responsibilities under the Tribal Constitution and in order to serve the best interests of the Tribe and its members. - C. Severability.
-If a court of competent jurisdiction determines that any portion of these Regulations is invalid for any reason, the remainder of these Regulations shall continue to be effect. - D. Previous Regulations.
+If a court of competent jurisdiction determines that any portion of these Regulations is invalid for any reason, the remainder of these Regulations shall continue to be in effect. - D. Previous Regulations.
 All Election Board Regulations in effect prior to these Regulations are hereby repealed and replaced by these Regulations. - E. Timing of Application.
 If these Regulations are enacted or amended while any procedure covered by these Regulations is in progress, these Regulations will be applied prospectively to those steps of the process which have not occurred at the time of enactment. - F. Retaining Election Records.
 Election records shall be retained, maintained, and destroyed in the manner prescribed in these Regulations.
 In general: - 1.
 Where a time for retention is not identified, the Election Board shall keep records for not less than four (4) years. - 2.
 All records may be maintained as an electronic file. - 3.
-The Election Board shall schedule destruction of files in a manner cost effective for the Tribe. - 4.
-Litigation records of the Election Board may be retained indefinitely.
+The Election Board shall schedule and ensure that destruction of all Election records or files occurs, and that the destruction of said Election records occurs in a manner that is cost effective for the Tribe. - 4.
+Litigation records of the Election Board may be retained indefinitely by the Election Board and shall be held in a secure manner such that it may only be accessed by a member of the Election Board.